13 Signs of Iron Deficiency You Might Be Ignoring

 Fatigue is probably the symptom most commonly associated with iron deficiency.
 The reason for the exhaustion?
 A lack of oxygen flowing through your body.
 “When you have anemia, you have fewer blood cells to carry oxygen to vital organs of the body,” says Ian Tong, MD, chief medical officer at Doctor On Demand.
 “This oxygen deficit is global and can cause vague symptoms like fatigue, headache, and weakness.”
 Not the problem?
 Maybe these 9 other reasons why you could be feeling fatigued apply.

 You’re short of breath

 You develop restless leg syndrome

-Restless leg syndrome, a nervous system disorder that creates a “pins and needles” feeling and prompts an unconscious urge to move your feet.
+The National Institutes of Health says the disorder called restless leg syndrome creates a “pins and needles” feeling and prompts an unconscious urge to move your feet.
 This can disturb your sleep.
 It’s one of the more unusual symptoms of iron deficiency, according to Dr. Tong.

 Your hands and feet may feel cold

 The old saying may be “cold hands, warm heart,” is true—your body is shunting the fewer red blood cells into the places that count, like your heart, brain, and liver, says Dr. Kahn.
-Because there aren’t enough healthy hemoglobin cells moving through the blood when iron deficient, the body can experience poor circulation, resulting in cold extremities (and skin in general) is a sign you may be iron-deficienct.
+Because there aren’t enough healthy hemoglobin cells moving through the blood when iron deficient, the body can experience poor circulation, resulting in cold extremities (and skin in general) is a sign you may be iron-deficient.
 In fact, there are many surprising conditions your hands might predict.

 You may feel dizzy